Jason2Brownlee/blog/content/posts/first-serious-pc.md

 When I got the rig up and running I played GLQuake with glowing rockets.
 I never went back to software rendered quake.

-I purchased [shadows of the empire](https://en.wikipedia.org/wiki/Star_Wars:_Shadows_of_the_Empire_(video_game)) because it had 3dfx support an amazing opening set piece of tripping ATATs with a tow cable from the battle of hoth.
+I purchased [shadows of the empire](https://en.wikipedia.org/wiki/Star_Wars:_Shadows_of_the_Empire_(video_game)) because it had 3dfx support and an amazing opening set piece of tripping AT-ATs with a tow cable from the battle of hoth.

 ![](/blog/pics/shadows-of-the-empire.webp)